Reduction Principles and the Stabilization of Closed Sets for Passive Systems: Discussion

-which corresponds to requiring that $\cO$ in Definition~\ref{defn:O} is a semi-attractor for the open-loop system.
-This conjecture is false: we have shown that (local) $\Gamma$-detectability (i.e., the semi-asymptotic stability of $\Gamma$ relative to $\cO$ for the open-loop system) is a necessary condition for the stabilization of $\Gamma$.
-Even if one relaxes the asymptotic stability requirement and just asks for semi-attractivity of $\Gamma$ relative to $\cO$, the above conjecture is still false.
+which corresponds to requiring that $\cO$ in Definition~\ref{defn:O} is an attractor for the open-loop system.
+This conjecture is false: we have shown that (local) $\Gamma$-detectability (i.e., the asymptotic stability of $\Gamma$ relative to $\cO$ for the open-loop system) is a necessary condition for the stabilization of $\Gamma$.
+Even if one relaxes the asymptotic stability requirement and just asks for attractivity of $\Gamma$ relative to $\cO$, the above conjecture is still false.
 As a matter of fact, Theorem~\ref{thm:reduction:attractivity} suggests that even in this case (local) $\Gamma$-detectability is a key property.
-A counter-example illustrating this loss of semi-attractivity is the pendulum.
+A counter-example illustrating this loss of attractivity is the pendulum.
 The upright equilibrium is globally attractive, but unstable, relative to the homoclinic orbit of the pendulum.
-Despite the fact that a passivity-based feedback can be used to asymptotically stabilize the homoclinic orbit (see, e.g.,~\cite{Fra96},~\cite{AstFur00}, and the related work in~\cite{FanLoz02}), the upright equilibrium is unstable for the closed-loop system.
+Despite the fact that a passivity-based feedback can be used to asymptotically stabilize the homoclinic orbit (see, e.g.,~\cite{Fra96},~\cite{AstFur00}), the upright equilibrium is unstable for the closed-loop system.
 This well-known phenomenon finds explanation in the theory developed in this paper: the cause of the problem is the instability of the upright equilibrium relative to the homoclinic orbit.
 We next present another explicit counter-example illustrating our point.

 \begin{example} Consider the control system with state $(x_1,x_2,x_3)$,

 where $(r,\theta) \in (0,+\infty) \times S^1$ represent polar coordinates for $(x_1,x_2)$.
 The control system is passive with storage $V(x) = x_3^4/4$.
 Let $\Gamma$ be the equilibrium point $\{(x_1,x_2,x_3): x_1=1, x_2=x_3=0\}$ and note that $\cO=\{(x_1,x_2,x_3):x_3=0\}$.
 On $\cO$, the open-loop dynamics read as